Author – Sahana Rajan

 Possessing antibacterial and antifungal properties, vinegar (siraka) is a disinfectant that can remove dirt, stains and build-up of wax.
 Mix half a cup of vinegar and two spoons of baking soda to two liters of water and use for cleaning kitchen panels, windows, mirrors and tables.
 You can also add two to three drops of essential oil (lavender or rosemary) to get a mild scent.
 Lemon (nimbu) and eucalyptus (nilgiri) are also considered to be highly effective for disinfecting surfaces.
 Add 30-35 drops of eucalyptus essential oil to 3 cups of water for a strong disinfectant mix.

-Produce your own laundry detergent powder by the fusion of grated and powdered bar of nirol soap (non-detergent soap derived from non-edible vegetable oil), half a cup of washing soda and half a cup of borax (suhaga).
+Create your own laundry detergent powder by fusing grated and powdered bar of nirol soap (soap derived from non-edible vegetable oil), with half a cup of washing soda and half a cup of borax (suhaga).
+This is a simple and effective eco-friendly alternative to harmful detergents that are harsh on your skin.

 Body Care and Cosmetics